-The Kent, Surrey & Sussex Air Ambulance Trust operate two MD902 Explorers out of our bases at Marden in Kent and Redhill in Surrey to provide our Helicopter Emergency Medical Service (HEMS) across the region.
+The Kent, Surrey & Sussex Air Ambulance Trust operates one MD902 Explorer from our base at Marden in Kent and one AW169 from our base in Redhill in Surrey to provide our Helicopter Emergency Medical Service (HEMS) across the region.

-The helicopter has twin engines.
+The charity currently operates a night-capable MD902 Explorer from its base in Marden, registration: G-KSSA.
+This helicopter has twin engines.
 It travels at average speeds of up to 150mph, essential for a rapid response to serious medical traumas.
-The 902 is still one of the most advanced aircraft available for Air Ambulance work, and the combination of this, together with the skills and experience of the pilots, allow the helicopter to land in some of the most challenging locations to respond to medical emergencies.
+The MD902 is still one of the most advanced aircraft available for Air Ambulance work, and the combination of this, together with the skills and experience of the pilots, allow the helicopter to land in some of the most challenging locations to respond to medical emergencies.

 The MD Explorer helicopter was the first design to incorporate the unique NOTAR system.
 This means that the helicopter does not have a tail rotor.
 The benefits of this system are increased safety, lower noise levels, better performance and controllability enhancements.